This article was updated on July 12, 2019.

 For nonexempt employees, those eligible to receive overtime under the FLSA, employers must only pay them for hours actually worked.
 If the business opens at 9 a.m. and closes at noon due to increasingly severe weather, you are required to pay your nonexempt employees only for the three hours they actually worked, while you'd need to pay your exempt employees for the full day.
 Some states, however, require employers to pay a nonexempt employee a minimum number of hours simply because the employee shows up.
 Therefore, employers should familiarize themselves with any "reporting pay" requirements that may apply in the states where they conduct business.

 What about a declared "state of emergency" — does my business need to close?

 A declared state of emergency generally asks people to stay off the roads and for businesses to close, but it has no effect on your relationship with your employees.
 It does not, absent express authority from the business, excuse employees from coming into work nor does it require you to pay employees should they decide not to come into work.

 What other considerations should severe weather policies address?

 Don't forget about data security and data access, which can be disrupted during severe weather.
 A redundant data center, perhaps through a cloud-based solution, allows you to protect and access data important for your business, even during a lack of access to your IT infrastructure.
-Additionally, an electronic payroll system offers employees the fastest way to receive payment in case of inclement weather.
+Additionally, an electronic payroll system, perhaps even one with a paycard option, offers employees the fastest way to receive payment in case of inclement weather.